kalekundert/wellmap/docs/file_format.rst

 The paths can be specified either as a string, a list, or a dictionary.
 Use a string to load a single path and a list to load multiple paths.
-Use a dictionary to load multiple paths and to assign a unique plate name to each one.
-The dictionary keys are the plate names that will be assigned.
-It's common to specify plate names in this manner when concatenating multiple single-plate layouts (as in the example below), because it keeps the wells easy to distinguish.
-Note that the plate names specified via dictionary keys will override the plate names specified in the layouts themselves.
+Use a dictionary to load multiple paths and to assign a unique plate name (its key in the dictionary) to each one.
+Assigning plate names in this manner is useful when concatenating multiple single-plate layouts (as in the example below), because it keeps the wells from different plates easy to distinguish.
+Note that the plate names specified via dictionary keys will override any plate names specified in the layouts themselves.

 .. rubric:: Example:

 The first two layouts describe the same experiment with different samples.
 The third layout combines the first two for easier analysis.

-.. example:: file_format/expt_1.toml
+.. example:: file_format/expt_1.toml file_format/expt_2.toml file_format/concat.toml
-  :no-figure:

   [block.4x4.A1]
   sample = 'α'

-.. example:: file_format/expt_2.toml
-  :no-figure:
+  --EOF--

   [block.4x4.A1]
   sample = 'β'

-.. example:: file_format/concat.toml
+  --EOF--

   [meta.concat]
   X = 'expt_1.toml'